EricTheoBrunet/SharePointShortURL/README.md

 ### Common approach
 Users will typically use a third party like https://bitly.com/

-This approach may not always be appropriate as you are routing traffic outside of your organization.
+This approach may not always be appropriate:
+* Routing traffic outside of your organization.
+* Cost implications

 ### Proposed solution
 Host an ASPX file using the shortest path possible on your SharePoint site and use a basic HTML technique to redirect users to the longer URL.